Krishanu-007/Verilog/README.md

 # Verilog
-Insight to learning verilog, this repo will consist of all the verilog works that I'll be doing further.
+Insight to learning Verilog, this repo will consist of all the Verilog works that I'll be doing further.